updated on January 17 2025

 Basically the bigger and denser an object is, the more red it will appear in color.

-In the next sonar snapshot you can see bass holding tight to the bottom in a channel, right in the troughs, as sand eels pass above in the current.
+In the next sonar snapshot you can see bass holding tight to the bottom in a channel, right in the troughs, with what I believe are likely sand eels above.

-And in this snapshot the yellow arrow points at weeds growing off the bottom.
+And in this sonar snapshot the yellow arrow points at what I believe are weeds growing off the bottom.
 The red arrow points to a small group of bass holding close to the bottom.

 Understanding Cavitation